WZJZ

-WZJZ (100.1 FM) is a commercial radio station licensed to Port Charlotte, Florida, and broadcasting to the Fort Myers/Southwest Florida media market.
-WZJZ is owned by iHeartMedia, Inc. and airs a hot adult contemporary music format branded as "Y100.1".
+WZJZ (100.1 FM) is a commercial radio station licensed to Port Charlotte, Florida, and broadcasting to the Fort Myers–Southwest Florida media market.
+WZJZ is owned by iHeartMedia and airs a hybrid Latin pop and adult contemporary music format branded as "Magic 100.1".

-The station's studios and offices are on Metro Parkway in Fort Myers.
-The transmitter is off Horseshoe Road in Punta Gorda.
-With a good radio, WZJZ's 84,000-watt signal can be heard from Bradenton to Lake Okeechobee to Everglades City.
+The station's studios and offices are on Metro Parkway in Fort Myers, and its transmitter is off Horseshoe Road in Punta Gorda.

-WZJZ broadcasts in the HD Radio format.

 History

 Disco and smooth jazz

 In 1976, the station first signed on at 100.1 MHz in Port Charlotte.
 It had the call sign WEEJ with an effective radiated power of 3,000 watts.
 It began with an all disco format.
 Through most of the 1980s it had an adult contemporary format until switching formats various times through the 1990s.
 In 2003, it took the callsign WCKT as "Cat Country 100."

 On March 21, 2007, when it was a smooth jazz station, WZJZ moved from 107.1 FM to 100.1 FM, swapping frequencies with co-owned country music station WCKT.
-WCKT is now heard at 107.1, while WZJZ continues at 100.1, with both stations getting sizable signal improvements, going from Class A to Class C.
+WCKT is now heard at 107.1, while WZJZ continues at 100.1.
+This gave WZJZ sizable signal improvements to the north of Fort Myers, going from Class A to Class C, while also reducing signal redundancy for the country format, as Clear Channel also owns another country station, 92.9 WIKX, in the Port Charlotte area.

 Z100

-On March 29, 2009, at midnight, WZJZ began to repeatedly play the same portion of the song "I Like To Move It" by Reel 2 Real as a stunt in preparation for a format change.
+On March 29, 2009, at midnight, WZJZ began to repeatedly play the same portion of the song "I Like to Move It" by Reel 2 Real as a stunt in preparation for a format change.
 The new station was slated to be called Move 100.1.
 On March 30, 2009, WZJZ flipped to an upbeat rhythmic adult contemporary format and adopted the "Z100" moniker.
 Its logo was patterned after its Top 40 sister stations KKRZ in Portland, Oregon, and WHTZ in New York, New York.